mathworks/toolboxdesign/MEX.md

 - **MEX Gateway Function**: Written in a MEX supported language, MATLAB accesses this function when a call is made to the MEX function.
 Each MEX function can have one gateway function only.
 [MEX gateway functions written in C](https://www.mathworks.com/help/matlab/apiref/mexfunction.html)
 - **Compile time binaries**: Static libraries are a good examples of compile time binaries.
 These library binaries are required only at build time and you need not ship them to your users.
 - **Run time binaries**: These are platform dependent binaries, that the users need to run your toolbox, shared object libraries (.so files) in Linux and dynamic link libraries (.dll files) in Windows are good examples.
 - **`buildtool`**: MATLAB's tool for automating build processes, including MEX file compilation.
-See the [`buildtool` documentation](https://www.mathworks.com/help/matlab/ref/buildtool.html) for more information.
+See the [`buildtool`](https://www.mathworks.com/help/matlab/matlab_prog/overview-of-matlab-build-tool.html) for more information.
 -  **MEX compiler**: Converts MEX source files into MEX functions.
 The MEX compiler can be accessed from MATLAB via the [`mex`](https://www.mathworks.com/help/matlab/ref/mex.html) command, it can be invoked for the system terminal via the same command.
 You can configure C/ C++/ Fortran compilers using the [mex -setup](https://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html).
 - **Project Root**: The folder under which the toolbox source code is organized.
 A git repository is initialized under this folder.
 - **CI/CD Pipelines**: Continuous Integration and Continuous Deployment tools like GitHub Actions or GitLab CI/CD ensure your code is tested and deployed automatically.